aidrecabrera/docs-chuan/a_db_overall.md

     margin DECIMAL(5, 2) -- Margin of the service
 );

--- Table to store information about products offered CREATE TABLE test_environment.product (
+-- Table to store information about customers
+CREATE TABLE test_environment.customer (
-    product_id SERIAL PRIMARY KEY, -- Unique identifier for each product title VARCHAR(100), -- Title of the product description TEXT, -- Description of the product availability BOOLEAN, -- Availability of the product price DECIMAL(10, 2), -- Price of the product cost_per_product DECIMAL(10, 2), -- Cost per product profit DECIMAL(10, 2), -- Profit from the product margin DECIMAL(5, 2) -- Margin of the product
+    customer_id SERIAL PRIMARY KEY, -- Unique identifier for each customer first_name VARCHAR(50) NOT NULL, -- First name of the customer last_name VARCHAR(50) NOT NULL, -- Last name of the customer phone_number VARCHAR(20), -- Phone number of the customer note TEXT, -- Additional notes about the customer location VARCHAR(100) -- Location of the customer );
-);

--- Table to store information about different locations CREATE TABLE test_environment.location (
-    location_id SERIAL PRIMARY KEY, -- Unique identifier for each location location_name VARCHAR(100) -- Name of the location );

--- Table to store inventory of products at different locations CREATE TABLE test_environment.inventory (
-    inventory_id SERIAL PRIMARY KEY, -- Unique identifier for each inventory entry product_id INT REFERENCES product(product_id), -- Foreign key referencing the product in inventory location_id INT REFERENCES location(location_id), -- Foreign key referencing the location of the inventory quantity INT, -- Quantity of the product in inventory CONSTRAINT unique_product_location UNIQUE (product_id, location_id) -- Constraint to ensure uniqueness of product and location combination
-);

 -- Table to store information about staff members